 The young adult e-book market is booming, which makes perfect sense, because teenagers and young people are usually the first group to embrace new technologies.
 You'll find a lot of titles about teams debating over politics or dating vampires on e-book sites.
 Fewer titles are available for younger children, especially chapter books and picture books, since they include illustrations and are generally read by adults to children.

 Though there are some books you won't find e-versions of, it works the other way as well.
-E-publishing allows authors to self-publish without laying out a lot of capital, so you'll find books on hand garden tools and short story collections online that do not exist in print.
+E-publishing allows authors to self-publish without laying out a lot of capital, so you'll find books about What to expect after a home inspection for example, and short story collections online that do not exist in print.
 There are even exclusive fiction serials, like Found Press and Electric Literature, that only publish in e-book format.